jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 ways\-in metric as discussed in the introduction.
+Readers can find more details about this remarkable event in our System Intrusion pattern section.
+VERIS Actions
-Readers can find more details about this remarkable event in our System Intrusion pattern section.One other thing worth noting is the clear overtaking of Pretexting as a more likely social action than Phishing.
-If you have been tracking our chronicle of the rise of BEC attacks, you know this is a viable and scalable way to address threat actor monetization anxieties.27Figure 15\.
-Top Action varieties in breaches (n\=9,982\)Action categories28Hacking (hak): attempts to intentionally access or harm information assets without (or exceeding) authorization by circumventing or thwarting logical security mechanisms.Malware (mal): any malicious software, script or code run on a device that alters its state or function without the owners informed consent.Error (err): anything done
+One other thing worth noting is the clear overtaking of Pretexting as a more likely social action than Phishing.
+If you have been tracking our chronicle of the rise of BEC attacks, you know this is a viable and scalable way to address threat actor monetization anxieties.27
-(or left undone) incorrectly
+Figure 15\.
+Top Action varieties in breaches (n\=9,982\)
-or inadvertently.Social (soc): employ deception, manipulation, intimidation, etc to exploit the human element, or users, of information assets.Misuse (mis): use of entrusted organizational resources or privileges for any purpose or manner contrary to that which was intended.Physical (phy): deliberate threats that involve proximity, possession or force.Environmental (env): not only includes natural events such as earthquakes and floods but also hazards associated with the immediate environment or infrastructure in which assets are located.25Since every quote on the Internet is misattributed, lets just save some time and take the easyway out.26Which we kind of do in this issue of the report because it is exhausting to argue with people allthe time about things like threat actor methodology details or tactics, techniques and procedures
+25Since every quote on the Internet is misattributed, lets just save some time and take the easy way out.
+26Which we kind of do in this issue of the report because it is exhausting to argue with people all the time about things like threat actor methodology details or tactics, techniques and procedures (TTPs) when everyone else seems to be doing it.
-(TTPs) when everyone else seems to be doing it.27Unfortunately, everyone has to hit their quotas each quarter.
+27Unfortunately, everyone has to hit their quotas each quarter.
+28https:verisframework.orgactions.html
+19
+29We do try in the Denial of Service pattern section regardless.
+30Extorware?
+What would be the best couples name for this pair?
-28https:verisframework.orgactions.html2024 DBIR Results and analysis18Moving on to Figure 16, we have a chance to look into top Action varieties for incidents.
+2024 DBIR Results and analysis
+Moving on to Figure 16, we have a chance to look into top Action varieties for incidents.
 It should not surprise any returning reader of the prevalence